 The city, county or port authority must make the following determinations in order to set up a zone:

-Many local governments are familiar with tax increment reinvestment zones and tax increment financing (TIRZ/TIF), but the TRZ is a recently-created tool that allows for a broader range of transportation projects.
-A TRZ also does not require a local entity to create a board.
+Many local governments are familiar with tax increment reinvestment zones (TIRZ) and tax increment financing (TIF), but the TRZ is a recently created tool that allows for a broader range of transportation projects.
+A TRZ also does not require the local entity to create a board.

 TxDOT Project Finance, Debt and Strategic Contracts Division